Prasanna-Nadrajan/Hacker-Rank-Problem-Solving/README.md

 The repository is organized into folders based on problem categories or platforms (e.g., LeetCode, Codeforces, etc.).
 Each folder contains problem descriptions and solution files.

 ## 🔧 Languages Used
-The solutions are implemented in multiple languages, including:
+The solutions are implemented in Python
-- Python
-- C
-- Java

 ## 🤝 Contributions
 Suggestions, improvements, or alternative approaches are welcome!
 Feel free to fork this repository and submit pull requests.